Middle East CT Market Size and Share

 By Device Architecture: Stationary Systems Remain Core While Mobile Gains Traction

 Stationary installations represented 91.79% of total revenues in 2024.
-Integrated RIS/PACS workflows, high throughput and full-body imaging capability secure their position as the backbone of acute-care diagnostics.
+Integrated RIS/PACS workflows, high throughput, and full-body imaging capability secure their position as the backbone of acute-care diagnostics.
 Service contracts and tube-exchange cycles underpin predictable aftermarket revenue for OEMs.
-The Middle East and Africa computed tomography market size for portable scanners is advancing at 6.94% CAGR on the back of defense deployments, ambulance-based stroke units and rural outreach initiatives.
+The Middle East computed tomography market size for portable scanners is advancing ata 6.94% CAGR on the back of defense deployments, ambulance-based stroke units, and rural outreach initiatives.

 Mobile configurations priced between USD 95,000 and USD 730,000 allow multi-site utilization, maximizing uptime in resource-limited settings.
-African ministries of health view containerized CT as a pragmatic solution for seasonal migration clinics and disaster response.
-In the Gulf, field hospitals and sporting-event medical teams adopt lightweight, wheeled platforms that plug into existing power infrastructure.
+In the Gulf, field hospitals and medical teams for sporting events adopt lightweight, wheeled platforms that plug into existing power infrastructure.
 OEM differentiation now hinges on battery runtime, image stabilization and tele-radiology integration.

 By Application: Oncology Dominance Meets Rapid Cardiac Uptake

 Oncology generated 34.02% of 2024 revenues as rising incidence, coupled with expanded screening initiatives, sustains scan growth.
-Ultra-low-dose lung-cancer protocols slash radiation by 91.2% without sacrificing lesion detectability .
+Ultra-low-dose lung-cancer protocols slash radiation by 91.2% without sacrificing lesion detectability.
 Breast cancer staging via chest CT is also scaling amid increased awareness campaigns.
-Cardiovascular imaging shows the highest upside, with segment revenue forecast to climb at 6.71% CAGR.
-Guideline updates positioning coronary CT angiography as a first-line test for suspected coronary artery disease accelerate 256-slice detector installations.
+Cardiovascular imaging shows the highest upside, with segment revenue forecast to climb at a 6.71% CAGR.
+Guideline updates position coronary CT angiography as a first-line test for suspected coronary artery disease, accelerating the installation of 256-slice detectors.

-Middle East and Africa CT Market: Market Share by Application
+Middle East CT Market: Market Share by Application

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.